MA English Literature Option

 Advancement to Candidacy

 The Advancement to Candidacy form should be completed before your last semester of coursework.
 You will not be allowed to take the comprehensive exams or do a thesis until this form is filled out.
-Please contact Dr. Lee for advising.
+Please contact the Graduate Coordinator for advising.

 Preparation